-Paul Bieniasz explores the mechanisms underlying retrovirus-host interactions, focusing on how HIV and related viruses replicate in cells.
-His research advances knowledge of the molecular interplay between viruses and their hosts, as well their coevolution.
+Paul Bieniasz explores retrovirus-host interactions, focusing on how HIV-1 and other retroviruses replicate in cells and whole organisms.
+His research advances knowledge of the molecular interplay between viruses and their hosts, and how it influences their coevolution.

 Our research focuses on the molecular biology of retroviruses.
 Although the retrovirus life cycle is conceptually simple, there is much complexity in the way that retroviruses interact with host cells.
 Retrovirus-host interactions occur in two ways: First, retroviruses extensively parasitize host cell processes in order to replicate.
 Second, organisms have evolved functions to specifically inhibit colonization of their genomes by retroviruses.

 Our overall goal is to understand the mechanics of biological processes that accompany retrovirus replication and how the evolution of hosts and retroviruses has been influenced by their interactions, and to exploit this knowledge to develop better animal models of human retroviral disease.
 Most of our work centers on human and simian immunodeficiency viruses (HIV, SIV), but we also study other model retroviruses (e.g., murine leukemia virus [MLV]) and retroviral "fossils"—extinct, defective "endogenous" retroviruses that are preserved in mammalian DNA because they infected germline cells in the ancestors of modern organisms.

 Bieniasz Research Abstract Slideshow

 Retrovirus Particle Genesis